History of the Balkans: First Bulgarian Empire

-The First Bulgarian Empire's greatest territorial extent during the reign of Simeon I.
+The First Bulgarian Empire under the reign of Simeon I (893-927).

 In the 7th century, the First Bulgarian Empire was established by Khan Asparuh.
 It greatly increased in strength in the following centuries, stretching from the Dnieper to present-day Budapest and the Mediterranean.
 Bulgaria dominated the Balkans for the next four centuries and was instrumental in the adoption of Christianity in the region and among other Slavs.
 Bulgarian Tsar Simeon I the Great, following the cultural and political course of his father Boris I, ordered the creation of the Bulgarian alphabet, which was later spread by missionaries to the north, reaching the lands of present-day Russia.

 High Middle Ages

 Republic of Venice

 The Uprising of Asen and Peter was a revolt of Bulgarians and Vlachs living in Moesia and the Balkan Mountains, then the theme of Paristrion of the Byzantine Empire, caused by a tax increase.
 It began on 26 October 1185, the feast day of St. Demetrius of Thessaloniki, and ended with the restoration of Bulgaria with the creation of the Second Bulgarian Empire, ruled by the Asen dynasty.